MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/index.md

 ![Preview](~/media/shared/preview.png)

 > [!WARNING]
+> Xamarin's support for the iOS 12, tvOS 12, and watchOS 5 SDKs distributed
-> Xamarin's iOS 12 support is currently in preview, which means that it
+> with Xcode 10 is currently in preview, which means that that it may
-> may contain bugs, is not feature-complete, and may change.
+> contain bugs, is not feature complete, and may change.
 Use it for
 > experimentation only.

 This document provides a high-level description of some iOS 12 APIs for